Noun Complements

 That-clause as a Noun Complement

 A that-clause can complete the meaning of a noun, usually positioned immediately after the noun it complements.
 In most cases, that-clauses serving as noun complements are classified as content clauses, which are clauses that give you detailed information about the noun's content.
-A that-clause usually appears after certain nouns which are classified into two types:
+A that-clause usually appears after certain nouns which can be classified into two types:

 His thought that we should take a break was a welcome suggestion.